jordigilh/project-flotta.github.io/_posts/2022-07-06-accessing-host-devices-in-flotta.markdown

 Rootless containers also limit the access to the host devices by default, as it depends on the privileges of the runtime user access.
 In Flotta we create the user `flotta` as part of the flotta rpm installation and run the workloads with that user.
 By default the flotta user does not have access to any plugged device so if there is a need two things to happen to enable a workload to access a mounted device:
 * Modify the `flotta` user to include the supplementary group assigned to the device.
 * Instruct `crun` to keep the running user's groups in the container.
+* Disable SELinux in podman due to labeling issues between the container and the device.

 ## Configuing the host ##